Do You Gain Weight During Ovulation?

 Reduce sugar intake.

 I know this can be hard when you have PCOS because it’s almost like sugar cravings are in control of you.
 I get it, I’ve been there too!
-Taking an inositol supplement can help you reduce cravings, and therefore reduce your sugar intake.
-Try Ovasitol, which is a 40:1 ratio of myo & d-chiro inositol, recommended by studies because it is the most researched supplement for women with PCOS.
+Taking an inositol supplement can help you reduce cravings for high-sugar foods, and therefore reduce your glucose intake.
+Of course, also be mindful of processed foods, sweetened drinks, candy/chocolate, and baked goods.

 swollen PCOS girls' foot

-Take the right supplements.
+Take other hormone-balancing supplements.

 Here are the top supplements to prevent weight gain during ovulation: